jhpyle/docassemble/_docs/api.md

  - `key`: the API key.

-Required privileges: `admin`, unless the API owner's user ID is the same as `user_id`.
+Required privileges: `admin` or `advocate`, or the API owner's user ID is the same as `user_id`.

 Responses on failure: